 The PJM Synchronized Reserve Market provides PJM participants with a market-based system for the purchase and sale of the Synchronized Reserve ancillary service.
-Resource owners submit resource-specific offers to provide Synchronized Reserve, and PJM utilizes these offers together with energy offers and resource schedules from the eMKT System, as input data to the Ancillary Service Optimizer (ASO).
+Resource owners submit resource-specific offers to provide Synchronized Reserve, and PJM utilizes these offers together with energy offers and resource schedules from the Markets Gateway System, as input data to the Ancillary Service Optimizer (ASO).
 ASO then optimizes the RTO dispatch profile and forecasts LMPs to determine hourly commitments of the inflexible Synchronized Reserves.
 Although the ASO considers all available resources during its commitment process, the hourly commitments for Synchronized Reserve from the ASO are limited to inflexible resources only and may only represent a portion of PJM's Synchronized Reserve needs for the hour.
-In real-time PJM will jointly optimize the remaining RTO reserve needs simultaneously with energy and calculate a clearing price for Synchronized Reserve every 5 minutes based on the current system conditions.
-All 5 minute, real-time, Synchronized Reserve prices will be averaged to calculate the hourly Synchronized Reserve Market Clearing Price (SRMCP) that will be used for market settlement.
+In real-time PJM will jointly optimize the remaining RTO reserve needs simultaneously with energy and regulation and calculate a clearing price for Synchronized Reserve every 5 minutes based on the current system conditions.
+Five minute, real-time, Synchronized Reserve Market Clearing Prices (SRMCP) are used for market settlement.

 Inflexible resources are defined as those resources that physically require an hourly commitment due to minimum run time constraints or staffing constraints.
-Inflexible resources include but are not limited to synchronous condensers that are operating in condensing mode solely for the purpose of providing Synchronized Reserves and demand resources that are prepared to curtail in response to a PJM reserve event.
+Inflexible resources include but are not limited to synchronous condensers that are operating in condensing mode solely for the purpose of providing Synchronized Reserves and Demand Resources that are prepared to curtail in response to a PJM reserve event.

 PJM initially uses forecasted LMPs and resource schedules to estimate the amount of incidental Synchronized Reserve present on the PJM system due to economic dispatch and this capability is designated as Tier 1.
 Tier 1 is provided by any resource that is on line, following economic dispatch, and capable of increasing its output within ten (10) minutes following a call for a Synchronized Reserve Event.
-If the forecasted amount of Tier 1 estimated for a given hour is insufficient to meet the PJM Synchronized Reserve Requirement, PJM must commit resources to operate at a point that deviates from economic dispatch in order to provide the remainder of the requirement.
+If the forecasted amount of Tier 1 estimated for a given duration is insufficient to meet the PJM Synchronized Reserve Requirement, PJM must commit resources to operate at a point that deviates from economic dispatch in order to provide the remainder of the requirement.
 The extra capacity that must be committed is designated Tier 2.
 ASO will commit any inflexible resources that are forecasted to be economic to provide Synchronized Reserves during the operating hour.
 If the solution does not foresee the need to commit Tier 2 reserves or does not commit enough inflexible resources to meet the Synchronized Reserve requirement due to economics, PJM will jointly optimize the balance of the Tier 2 required in real-time with energy.